kirubeltadesse/MainProject/README.md

 	- parseing the result to different parameter that came used for evaluation
 	- JavaScript is not that stright forward to write to a file sorting the result was a bit of a challenge

-3. preparing the data for pandas dataframe was kind of problem.
+3. During Analysis preparing the data for pandas dataframe was kind of problem.